 1pm: Lunch at Our Place

 91 Willow Street, Tauranga

-After being inspired by Tauranga’s amazing galleries, you are probably losing stamina to keep going, and this is where Our Place comes in.
-Built out of 37 shipping containers, Our Place is the perfect spot to rest those weary feet, eat some amazing food and explore the area (we recommend popping into Ritual Goods; The Style Loft and The Trading Rock).
+After being inspired by Tauranga’s amazing galleries, you might lose the stamina to keep going.
+This is where Our Place comes in.
+Built out of 37 shipping containers, Our Place is the perfect spot to rest those weary feet, eat some amazing food, and explore the area.
+We recommend popping into Ritual Goods, The Style Loft, and The Trading Rock.
 Get your dumpling fix at Johneys Dumplings or pop by Hello Rosie for the best vegan junk food you’ll find.
-Also pop into High Tide for a quick beer if you fancy it too.
+Also, pop into High Tide for a quick beer if you fancy it too.

 Now hop in your car and drive to Mt Maunganui.

 2pm: Shopping at Paper Plane

 100 Maunganui Road, Mt Maunganui